snowplow-archive/narcolepsy-scala/README.md

 # Narcolepsy - A Scala framework for building typesafe API clients

-Narcolepsy is a Scala framework to help you build clients for third-party RESTful web services with maximum typesafety and minimum moving parts.
+Narcolepsy is a Scala framework to help you build clients for third-party RESTful web services with maximum typesafety and minimal moving parts.
 Narcolepsy is modelled closely after [Squeryl](http://squeryl.org/): it provides a typesafe, ORM-like abstraction layer on top of HTTP method-based, resource-oriented web services.
 As such it works best with APIs which conform closely to the [RESTful ideal](http://blog.steveklabnik.com/posts/2011-07-03-nobody-understands-rest-or-http).

 # Health warning